-Other current areas of road safety concern for Council include pedestrian safety, safety around schools, occupant restraint use, fatigue, alcohol and motorcyclist safety.
+Ongoing areas of road safety concern for Council include pedestrian safety, safety around schools, driver distraction, occupant restraint use, fatigue, alcohol and motorcyclist safety.

-Projects to address these areas and any other road safety concerns that may arise are run each year with funding from Council and the Roads and Maritime Services.
+Projects to address these areas and any other road safety concerns that may arise are run each year with funding from Council and the RMS.
 These projects are targeted at the relevant groups or the general population and are designed to increase the awareness of road safety and its importance in our lives.